Everybody's All-American: Speculation on sources

 Some have said that the main character in the novel is based on Charlie "Choo-Choo" Justice, a real-life North Carolina football star.
-Then, after the movie was released, simply because the film had been relocated to Louisiana, there were rumors that Deford had based Gavin Grey on LSU's All-American running back, Billy Cannon.
-Deford has always vigorously denied that the character of Gavin Grey was based on any real person, but was, in fact, a composite of many college stars he had known in several sports.
-"Never met Justice or Cannon, and hardly knew anything about them." he says.
+After the film's release, because it had been relocated to Louisiana, there were rumors that Deford had based Gavin Grey on LSU's All-American running back, Billy Cannon.
+Deford has denied that the character of Gavin Grey was based on any real person, but was, in fact, a composite of many college stars he had known in several sports, rather than any single individual.

 Critical reception

 Kirkus Reviews wrote that "the pathos of the ex-sports star who lives in the past has by now become a book/movie cliche; and Sports Illustrated editor Deford (The Owner) ends up by tossing in just about every ironic, tear-jerking gimmick that goes with the territory."